<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 There’s a classic saying in retail: "eye-level is buy-level."
 This is because shoppers’ eyes naturally gravitate to what’s directly in front of them.
 Products placed between waist and eye level on your shelves receive the most visual attention and are far more likely to be purchased.
 Use this prime real estate for your most profitable items, best-sellers, or new products you want to feature.
 Heavier, bulkier items can go on lower shelves, while top shelves are best for overstock or specialty items.
 By strategically organizing your products this way, you can subtly direct customer focus toward the items you want to move most.
 Our design and engineering services can help you create custom shelving that makes the most of this valuable space.

-Apply the Rule of Three
+Using the Rule of Three in Your Displays

 When arranging products, lean on the "Rule of Three."
 This is a simple but powerful visual merchandising technique where you group items in threes.
 A display with three items is more visually appealing and memorable to the human brain than a display with two or four.
 This is because odd-numbered groupings create a sense of asymmetry and visual tension that catches the eye.
 Try grouping three related products together, perhaps at slightly different heights, to create a dynamic focal point.
 This simple trick makes your displays look more curated and less like a uniform, cluttered shelf, encouraging shoppers to pause and take a closer look at your beautifully designed displays.